 Work in an exempt (not for-profit) setting does not require licensure to render services.

 2. Can I practice with a temporary license until a full license is issued?

 Virginia does not issue a temporary license.

 3. Does Virginia have reciprocity?

 Virginia does not have reciprocity with any state.
-Virginia offers application by endorsement for applicants holding a current and active social work license in another jurisdiction who have passed the necessary licensing examination.
+Virginia offers application by endorsement for applicants holding a social work license in good standing in another jurisdiction who have passed the necessary licensing examination.
+If an applicant holds an equivalent license in another jurisdiction, the Board may grant approval to sit for the licensing examination.
 Please review the requirements for licensure by endorsement which can be found in the regulations.